Now that you’ve added your first sub-account, and the invited member has finished signing up, you can start customizing their access levels.

-- Settings – the sub-account can modify the master account settings, except the following: cannot change name, cannot change email, cannot close down account. (can also view and change the API key).
+- Settings – the sub-account can modify the master account settings, except the following: cannot change name/email/password, cannot close down account.

 - Billing – the sub-account can view orders and invoices, can place new orders, can cancel recurring Stripe subscriptions, can cancel active orders, will receive billing related email notifications.

 - Tickets – the sub-account can open new tickets and view and reply to all tickets existing in the master account.

 - WhiteLabel – the sub-account can enable/disable/modify the white label settings in the master account.

 - Affiliate – can view the affiliate dashboard.

 - API View – can use the API Explorer, can view: API Keys, API Keys notes, API Keys Access.

 - API Edit – can add/edit/remove: API Keys, API Keys notes, API Keys Access.

 - Contact Lists View – can view all contact lists in the master account, cannot modify anything.